Franco Cristaldi: Career

-In 1946 Cristaldi founded Vides Cinematografica in Turin.
+In 1946, Cristaldi founded Vides Cinematografica in Turin.
 This production company initially produced short and documentary films, and would later be renamed to Cristaldifilm in the 1980s.

 In the 1950s, Cristaldi changed his attention to feature films and moved to Rome.
 During his long career, he worked with directors and screenwriters such as Francesco Rosi, Pietro Germi, Mario Monicelli, Federico Fellini, Luchino Visconti, and Giuseppe Tornatore.
 A noted film producer from some years in his native Italy, some of Cristaldi's most successful films internationally included The Name of the Rose and Nuovo cinema Paradiso.
 (The former winning a César and two BAFTAs, and the latter winning several BAFTAs, the Grand Prix at Cannes, and Best Foreign Language Film at the 62nd Academy Awards).

-In 1977 Cristaldi was elected president of the International Federation of Film Producers Associations, and was a member of the jury at the 1984 Cannes Film Festival.
+In 1977, Cristaldi was elected president of the International Federation of Film Producers Associations, and was a member of the jury at the 1984 Cannes Film Festival.

 Personal life

-Cristaldi was born in Turin, Italy in 1924, and studied at university for a time before focusing his interests on cinema.
+Cristaldi was born in Turin in 1924 and studied at university for a time before focusing his interests on cinema.

 He was first married to Carla Simonetti with whom he had a son, Massimo.
 He applied to the Vatican to have this marriage annulled, and from 1966 lived with actress Claudia Cardinale.
 Cristaldi claimed to have married Cardinale, but she refuted this, saying he threw a marriage party, without ever officially marrying her.
 He mentored Cardinale through her own film career, producing many of her films, until their separation in 1975.
 In 1983, he married Eritrean actress Zeudi Araya, who starred in several Cristaldi-produced films.

-Franco Cristaldi died in Montecarlo in 1992, survived by his wife Zeudi, son Massimo, and adopted son Patrick, the son of Claudia Cardinale.
+Cristaldi died in Monte Carlo in 1992, survived by his wife Zeudi, son Massimo, and adopted son Patrick, the son of Claudia Cardinale.